In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Stage 4: Severely reduced GFR (15-29 mL/min/1.73 m²).

-Prevalence: Approximately 10-15% of adults in the UK have some degree of CKD.
-However, most cases are mild (Stages 1-3B), with a smaller percentage progressing to moderate-severe CKD (CKD3B-4) or ESRF (CKD5).
-CKD stages 1 and 2 should be considered risk factors for more significant CKD.
+Prevalence: CKD affects approximately 10-15% of adults in the UK to some degree.
+However, most cases are mild (Stages 1-3B) and age-related; with a smaller percentage progressing to moderate-severe CKD (CKD3B-4) or ESRF (CKD5).

-Age Distribution: CKD prevalence increases with age, with a significant proportion of older adults affected.
+Age distribution: CKD prevalence increases with age, with a significant proportion of older adults affected.
 It is often associated with other age-related conditions like hypertension and diabetes.

-Health Disparities: Higher prevalence rates are seen in populations with increased rates of diabetes, hypertension, and obesity, and in ethnic minorities, particularly individuals of South Asian, African, and Afro-Caribbean descent.
+Health disparities: Higher prevalence rates are seen in populations with increased rates of diabetes, hypertension, and obesity; and in ethnic minorities, particularly individuals of South Asian, African, and Afro-Caribbean descent.

 3. Risk factors

-Diabetes Mellitus
+Diabetes mellitus

 Hypertension

-Cardiovascular Disease: Strongly associated with CKD, both as a risk factor and a consequence.
+Cardiovascular disease: Strongly associated with CKD, both as a risk factor and a consequence.

 Ethnicity: Higher rates in certain ethnic groups, including South Asians, African, and Afro-Caribbean populations.